farzinnasiri/snapp-featureflag/README.md

 ## Other Nodes
 The project does not contain proper error handling and logging mechanism which is required in real-life production code.
-Also, the code does not any kinds of automated tests.
+Also, the code mostly does not any kinds of automated tests except [user_test.go](./internal/app/featureflag/feature/entity/user_test.go).
 I did not implement these because they seemed unnecessary for this task based what I was tolled by the interviewers.